 Dissolution by Court

-Under Section 44, the court may, at the suit of a partner, Firm dissolution on the following grounds:
+Under Section 44, the court may, at the suit of a partner, Dissolution of a firm on the following grounds:

 2. Permanent Incapacity: Where a partner, other than the partner suing, has become in any way permanently incapable of performing his duties as a partner, the court may dissolve the firm [Section 44(b)].